sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 The net amount of charge is conserved, that is to say, that is the amount of positive charge, minus the net amount of negative charge is always conserved.
 This implies that electric charge cannot be created nor destroyed.

-## Law of attraction and repulsion:
+## Law of attraction and repulsion: forces between charges
 Two charges of equal sign, repulse each other, and two charges of opposite sign attract each other.
 <br>
 <br>